Skip to content

 • Print board edges

-• Pagination: All layers in a single file.
+• Pagination: All layers in a single file

-Getting the .png ready in Inkscape
+Preparing the .png in Inkscape

 1. Background